mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/events.md

 {% endcode %}

 We see that there is a basic Factory there, and then the `EventBridgeEmitter` just implements the overall `EventEmitter` which is just a simple interface so we can create other emitter infrastructure in the future.
-We want to separate the emitters primarily for testing (and local development) reasons, so that we can use a local mock rather than the full-blown EventBridge client.
+We want to separate the emitters primarily for testing (and local development) reasons so that we can use a local mock rather than the full-blown EventBridge client.

 ### Domain event publisher service